FOA logo (R)

 book

-Fiber Optics (4 languages), Premises Cabling, OSP fiber and construction, Network Design, Testing and FTTH
+Fiber Optics (4 languages), Premises Cabling, OSP fiber and construction, Network Design, Testing, FTTH Handbook and our latest - FIber Broadband

 The FOA has it's own reference books for everyone working in fiber optics - contractors, installers and end users as well as for use as textbooks in classes at educational institutions.
 They are available as printed books or Kindle at much lower prices than most textbooks since we self-publish and sell online, cutting out the middlemen.
 Click on the book images for more information.
 The Reference Guide To Fiber Optics is also available in Spanish, French and Portuguese.
 The Design book is available in English and Spanish.